From a post-production perspective

 When someone without sound experience is placing mics and setting levels, it can lead to extra work in post-production to correct issues such as low gain, hiss, and distortion.
 Booms that are placed too close are often sibilant and need extra de-essing work.
 A re-recording mixer could spend hours correcting something that would have been a couple seconds adjustment on set by a sound person who knew what to listen for.

-When camera mic (a boom attached to a camera or a built-in microphone) is used, the mic is usually much too far away from the source.
+When a camera mic (a boom attached to a camera or a built-in microphone) is used, the mic is usually much too far away from the source.
 It takes a lot of work (de-noise, de-verb, etc.) and the end result is usually still poor quality sound.
-Camera mics often don’t sound professional, and that’s why a lot of professionals in post-production pass on projects with only camera mic.
+Camera mics often don’t sound professional, and that’s why a lot of professionals in post-production pass on projects with only a camera mic.

-Noisy locations means noise reduction which means extra time needed for an editor and mixer.
+Noisy locations mean noise reduction which means extra time needed for an editor and mixer.
 If the noise is inconsistent (like wind on a mic), it can also be a challenge for a picture editor also who might be hearing the noise come and go in their edit.
 Some location noise is unavoidable, but that’s where having an experienced sound mixer and boom op can attempt to minimize the problem.

 Needing ADR.
 The cost of an ADR studio and engineer, bringing in actors, etc. can get pricy very quickly.
 The #1 note I’ve heard in ADR sessions (from directors, producers, and actors) is the actor’s performance in the studio doesn’t match what they did on set.
 It feels stale or forced, or it just doesn’t match the feel or intensity.
 It’s a challenge even for some major stars.
 Then, you get to the challenges of matching ADR (sound-wise).
 Some actors are amazing with ADR (and there are engineers who do a brilliant job matching sounds from on set) but what if the whole ordeal could have been avoided?